tsantos84/fast-object-normalizer/README.md

 This packages tries to be the more transparent as possible to allow you to use it without break your application.
 As explained previously, this package creates dedicated normalizers to serialize your data as fast as possible, which means that the built-in normalizer `AbstractObjectNormalizer` will not be reached.
-It means that features like attribute grouping, null value skipping, attribute callback etc. were reimplemented here to boost performance, that is, **_it is possible_** to have some different behaviors compared to `AbstractObjectNormalizer`.
+It means that features like attribute grouping, null value skipping, attribute callback etc. had to be reimplemented here to boost performance, that is, **_it is possible_** to have some different behaviors compared to `AbstractObjectNormalizer`.
 Please, open an issue if you find some divergent behavior.